 - AMP cache: a content delivery network that both loads content and ensures speed

-Since AMP was only incorporated into the search giant’s results in February 2016, the format itself is still fairly new.
 For those of you who use WordPress, AMP should be much easier to implement than a home-grown CMS from scratch.
 To implement AMP in order to help cater to mobile searchers, check out this Google’s guide.

-These SEO crawler programs are similar to Google’s own crawlers, and will give you an overview of how your page will perform when determining rankings for your target keywords:
+These SEO crawler programs are similar to Google’s own crawlers, and will give you insights into the technical health of your site:

-- Deep Crawl: Possibly the most comprehensive tool of its kind available today, Deep Crawl is the equivalent of a physical exam for your website, checking its SEO health and viability in an increasingly crowded market.
+- Deep Crawl: Deep Crawl is a web-based crawler that checks sites for SEO health and viability.
 Deep Crawl will provide you with a laundry list of necessary improvements and errors, such as: duplicate content, broken pages, flawed titles, descriptions and metadata.

-- Botify: A cloud-based crawler that has already signed up big names like Expedia and eBay, Botify is one of the strongest crawlers available today, short of Google’s own secret algorithms.
+- Botify: A cloud-based crawler that boasts big-name users like Expedia and eBay, Botify is one of the strongest crawlers available today, short of Google’s own secret algorithms.
 Not only can Botify check whether Google has crawled your page, but it can also offer suggestions on how to restructure web content and site maps to optimize your web page for Google’s crawlers.

 D) Correct Your Semantic Markups

-Semantic markups are essentially HTML tags which can help emphasize key information on your website.
-It tells Google’s spiders what the page is about without needing to digest every word on the page.
+Semantic markups are essentially HTML tags which help emphasize key information on your site.
+They tell Google’s spiders what a page is about without needing to digest every word on the page.

 Just take heading tags, for instance.
-Text wrapped in a <h1> tag is the page’s main title, and should give a brief explanation of the entire shared content on that page.
+Text wrapped in an <h1> tag is the page’s main title and should give a brief explanation of the entire shared content on that page.
 Text wrapped in a <h2> tag are subheadings, and so on.